ZhitianHou/ShiZhi/README.md

 ## ⚙️ Model Training

-ShiZhi is fine-tuned on the **ChineseLR** dataset using a 0.6B-parameter instruction-tuned LLM as the base model.
+ShiZhi is fine-tuned on the **CCVG** dataset using a 0.6B-parameter instruction-tuned LLM as the base model.
 The training pipeline includes data curation, prompt construction, and instruction tuning tailored for CVG and charge prediction tasks.

 <p align="center">
   <img src="images/Pipeline.png" alt="Training Pipeline" width="70%"/>
 </p>

----

 ## 📊 Model Performance